Ancient Greek phonology: The 19th century

-While comparative linguistics could in this way firmly establish that a certain source state, roughly along the Erasmian model, had once obtained, and that significant changes had to have occurred later, during the development towards Modern Greek, the comparative method had less to say about the question when these changes took place.
-Erasmus had been eager to find a pronunciation system that corresponded most closely to the written letters, and it was now natural to assume that the reconstructed sound system was that which obtained at the time when Greek orthography was in its formative period.
-For a time, it was taken for granted that this would also have been the pronunciation valid for all the period of classical literature.
+Comparative linguistics could in this way establish that a certain phonology, roughly along the Erasmian model, had once existed, and that significant changes had to have occurred later, during the development towards Modern Greek.
+However, the comparative method had less to say about the question when these changes took place.
+Erasmus had been eager to find a pronunciation system that corresponded most closely to the written letters, and it was now natural to assume that the reconstructed sound system was that which was used at the time when Greek orthography was in its formative period.
+For a time, it was taken for granted that this pronunciation was valid for the whole period of classical literature.
 However, it was perfectly possible that the pronunciation of the living language had begun to move on from that reconstructed system towards that of Modern Greek, possibly already quite early during antiquity.

-In this context, the freshly emerging evidence from the non-standard inscriptions became of decisive importance.
+In this context, evidence from the non-standard inscriptions became of decisive importance.
 Critics of the Erasmian reconstruction drew attention to the systematic patterns of spelling mistakes made by scribes.
 These mistakes showed that scribes had trouble distinguishing between the orthographically correct spellings for certain words, for instance involving ι, η, and ει.
 This provided evidence that these vowels had already begun to merge in the living speech of the period.
 While some scholars in Greece were quick to emphasise these findings in order to cast doubt on the Erasmian system as a whole, some western European scholars tended to downplay them, explaining early instances of such orthographical aberrations as either isolated exceptions or influences from non-Attic, non-standard dialects.
-The resulting debate, as it was conducted during the 19th century, finds its expression in, for instance, the works of Jannaris (1897) and Papadimitrakopoulos (1889) on the anti-Erasmian side, and of Friedrich Blass (1870) on the pro-Erasmian side.
+This 19th century debate finds its expression in the works of Jannaris (1897) and Papadimitrakopoulos (1889) on the anti-Erasmian side, and of Friedrich Blass (1870) on the pro-Erasmian side, among others.

 It was not until the early 20th century and the work of G. Chatzidakis, a linguist often credited with having first introduced the methods of modern historical linguistics into the Greek academic establishment, that the validity of the comparative method and its reconstructions for Greek began to be widely accepted among Greek scholars too.
 The international consensus view that had been reached by the early and mid-20th century is represented in the works of Sturtevant (1940) and Allen (1987).